 About this site

-We have been commissioned by the Department for Communities and Local Government to update the Indices of Deprivation, crucial datasets in guiding the allocation of resources.
-Alongside our work in updating the Indices, we have been researching how different sectors are using the Indices of Deprivation in their work.
+We have been commissioned by the Ministry for Housing, Communities and Local Government (MHCLG) to update the Indices of Deprivation, crucial datasets in guiding the allocation of resources.
+Alongside our work in updating the Indices, we are interested in how different organisations are using the Indices of Deprivation in their work.

-We are publishing our case studies, findings and data visualisations on a new Indices of Deprivation resource site – welcome!
+We are publishing case studies, findings and data visualisations on this Indices of Deprivation resource site – welcome!

 This is a freely available site and a one-stop shop for anybody looking to find examples of how the Indices of Deprivation have been used.